"The Most Holy Eucharist is the Sacrament of the Divine Humility.

 no matter how diligently we think we have sought the last place of all,

-no matter how completely we imagine ourselves to be
+no matter how completely we imagine ourselves to be buried in silence,

 there is Another, the Other, who has forever laid claim to the lowest place,